Do Maine coon cats have an “M” on their forehead?

 What are some myths surrounding the 'M' marking on a cat's forehead?

-The Mohammad Mark: According to Islamic legend, Mohammad (PBUH) had a tabby cat named Muezza, who bravely killed a snake that had slipped into his sleeve, potentially saving his life.
-Later, when Mohammad needed to answer the call to prayer, he found the cat asleep on his sleeves.
+The Mohammad Mark: In Islamic tradition, Mohammad (PBUH) had a beloved tabby cat named Muezza, who courageously killed a venomous snake that had crept into his sleeve.
+Later, when Mohammad needed to answer the call to prayer, he found Muezza asleep on his garment.
+Rather than disturbing the cat, he carefully cut off the sleeves.
+From that moment on, every tabby cat was born with an "M" on their forehead, honoring Mohammad's affection for cats and emphasizing the importance of respecting these animals.

 Conclusion